padrinobook/padrinobook/02-job-vacancy-application.md

 ### Navigation

 Next we want to create the top-navigation for our application.
 So we already implemented the *page* controller with the relevant actions.
-All we need is to put them in the front of our application.
+All we need is to put links to them in a navigation header for our basic layout.

 {: lang="html" }